This page contains the Frequently Asked Question about Enigmail and around.

 How do I use Enigmail with GnuPG v1.4.x?

 Enigmail 1.8 was the last version that supported GnuPG 1.4.x.
-Enigmail 1.9 requires GnuPG 2.x; it will not work with GnuPG 1.4.x.
+Recent versions of Enigmail require GnuPG 2.x.

 Why is Enigmail showing key error messages after I upgraded?

 If you upgraded Enigmail and started seeing error messages such as these:

 - "Error - No matching private/secret key found to decrypt message."